Tomato paste is a flavorful ingredient made from tomatoes.

 - A randomized controlled trial demonstrated that lycopene might potentially have protective properties against UV-induced damage.
-In this trial, twenty women consumed large amounts of lycopene via daily supplementation of 55-grams of tomato paste for 12 weeks.
+In this trial, twenty women consumed large amounts of lycopene via daily supplementation of 55 grams of tomato paste for 12 weeks.
 Compared to the control group, women’s skin in the tomato paste group had significantly reduced signs of UV-induced damage after 12 weeks.
-Lycopene’s UV-protective properties have also been demonstrated in past human and animal studies (7, 8, 9).
+Lycopene’s UV-protective properties have also been demonstrated in human and animal studies (7, 8, 9).

 - A systematic review and meta-analysis of tomato paste and lycopene supplementation noted that the existing literature supports a beneficial impact on cardiovascular risk factors such as endothelial function, blood lipids, and blood pressure (10).

 It is also worth noting that research has demonstrated that consuming a food source of lycopene alongside dietary fat (such as olive oil) leads to greater absorption rates (11).